Senya-P/EndlessRunner/FinalProject/README.md

 To try out the game, download [EndlessRunner.apk](/FinalProject/EndlessRunner.apk) to your Android device and install it.

-Please check out [documentation.md](/FinalProject/documentation.md) for detailed information about the game.
+Please check out [documentation.md](/FinalProject/documentation.md) and [gameplay video](/FinalProject/Gameplay.mp4) for detailed information about the game.